yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

 amounts of memory, CPU power and storage space.
 We will simply pay for resource utilization and almost any performance issue will just add a few extra dollars to our monthly bills.
 We won't care about optimization any more.

+{% quote The best solution you can get is the most readable, maintainable, and automated; not the fastest %}

 At the same time, good software engineers will become more and more expensive and will charge $500+ per hour just to check out software and give